-Section 103 of the Public Service Labour Relations Act identifies the process for the resolution of disputes arising from collective bargaining to be conciliation.
+Section 103 of the Federal Public Sector Labour Relations Act identifies the process for the resolution of disputes arising from collective bargaining to be conciliation.
 Conciliation is a non-binding process that can lead to employees having the right to strike under certain prescribed conditions, and is therefore often referred to as the "conciliation/strike route."

 Section 104 identifies two situations under which arbitration may be substituted.
 Section 104(1) allows the employer and the bargaining agent, by agreement in writing, to choose arbitration as the process for the resolution of the dispute.
 It is to be noted that in the case of a separate agency, any such agreement requires the approval of the President of the Treasury Board.